shanks005/IITM-Embedded-Systems-Projects-/README.md

 Creates a four-bit LED counter with a complete 16-second cycle.
 Each LED toggles independently using `millis()`, allowing the program to operate without blocking delay calls.

 - **Concepts:** Non-blocking timing and concurrent output control
-- **Pins:** D13â€“D10, representing the most significant to least significant bit
+- **Pins:** D13 to D10, representing the most significant to least significant bit
 - **Project files:** [Download the project archive](./4-bit%20Binary%20LED%20-%20Template.zip)
 - **Simulation:** [Run on Wokwi](https://wokwi.com/projects/402325228669071361)